Westward Ho!

 Westward Ho! is a seaside village near Bideford in Devon, England.
 The A39 road provides access from the towns of Barnstaple, Bideford, and Bude.
 It lies at the south end of Northam Burrows and faces westward into Bideford Bay, opposite Saunton Sands and Braunton Burrows.
 There is an electoral ward with the same name.
-The population at the 2011 census was 2112.
+The population at the 2011 census was 2,112.

 Name

 Westward Ho! is noted for its unusual place name.
 The village name comes from the title of Charles Kingsley's novel Westward Ho!
 (1855), which was set in nearby Bideford.
 The book was a bestseller, and entrepreneurs saw the opportunity to develop tourism in the area.
 The Northam Burrows Hotel and Villa Building Company, chaired by Isaac Newton Wallop, 5th Earl of Portsmouth, was formed in 1863, and its prospectus stated:

 This Company has been formed for the erection of a Family Hotel, on an Estate purchased for the purpose immediately contiguous to Northam Burrows, and of Villas and Lodging Houses for Sale or Lease.
 The want of such accommodation has long been felt, and as no attempt to supply it has hitherto been made by individuals, it is deemed to be a legitimate project to be undertaken by a Company.
 The salubrity and beauty of the North of Devon have long been known and appreciated.
 Sir James Clark has placed it in the highest position for health-giving qualities; and the recent publication of Professor Kingsley's "Westward Ho" has excited increased public attention to the western part, more especially, of this romantic and beautiful coast.
 Nothing but a want of accommodation for visitors has hitherto prevented its being the resort of families seeking the advantages of sea bathing, combined with the invigorating breezes of the Atlantic....

 The hotel was named the Westward Ho!-tel, and the adjacent villas were also named after the book.
-As further development took place, the expanding settlement also acquired the name of Westward Ho!
+As further development took place, the expanding settlement also acquired the name of Westward Ho!.
 The exclamation mark is therefore an intentional part of the village's name.
-It is the only such place name in the British Isles; Saint-Louis-du-Ha!
-Ha!, Quebec, Canada, shares the distinction of having an exclamation mark in its name.
+It is the only such place name in the British Isles.
+Saint-Louis-du-Ha!
+Ha!, Quebec, Canada also has exclamation marks in its name.